darioflute/sospex/INSTALL.md

-### Install with anaconda
+### Install with anaconda with an environment

 To install the code in your computer, you need first to install the anaconda python (https://www.anaconda.com/download).

-**You will have to use the Python 3.9 distribution.**

-If you another version of Python distribution installed, you will have to use an environment (see later).

-Check the version installed with:

-python --version

-**Pay attention that the latest version of anaconda installs Python 3.10**
+We advise to install the latest anaconda distribution.

-It is a good practice to update all your installed packages to have the latest versions:

-conda update --all -y

-The packages *lmfit*, *reproject*, and *fitsio* have to be installed from other channels:
+conda create -n sospex python=3.10

+conda activate sospex

 conda install -c conda-forge lmfit  reproject  fitsio -y

-Now you are ready to install sospex:

 conda install -c darioflute sospex -y

-### Using an environment

-It is advisable to install sospex inside an environment.

-To create it use the command:

-conda create -n sospex python=3.9 anaconda

-Then activate it:

-conda activate sospex

-and install sospex by following the installation commands in the previous section.

 To exit the environment, type: